OpenDataScotland/jkan/_datasets/moray+council-private+water+supplies+source+%28moray%29.md

   infrastructure, U or U1 etc = unused supply infrastructure.
 Sites marked with "Y" confirmed are for sites where we have visited site and obtained more accurate locations.
   The list does not include historic private water supplies.
-The data is provided based on the best information available to the council at the time of writing.
+The data is provided based on the best information available to the council at the time of writing.</p>
-maintainer: Moray Council
-notes: <p>arcgis API</p>
 organization: Moray Council
 original_dataset_link: https://www.arcgis.com/home/item.html?id=0e11645746e447f2b8dafabe750f24f2
-records: null
+records: 1472
 resources: []
 schema: default
 title: Private Water Supplies Source (Moray)